EcstaticCrusade/production-docs/producer/sunday-service-flow-campus-streaming.md

 ## Greeting

-1) As director dissolves to camera 3, press the Greeting Proc Amp macro
+1) Before the director dissolves to camera 3, press the Greeting Proc Amp macro
 1) Prompt front house graphics for MC back wall
     - Their MC macro